 One important thing to know is that the Earth is tilted.
 As it moves around the sun it doesn’t sit straight upright with the North Pole exactly at the top and the South Pole exactly at the bottom.
 Instead, it leans to one side a little.
 This tilt is very important, because it means at certain times of the year more of one part of the Earth is facing the sun than at other times.
 This tilt gives us our seasons.

-In our Winter Workshop we learned that in December the northern part of Earth is titled furthest away the sun, and this means we get the least hours of sunshine – giving us long nights and the shortest day of the year.
+In our Winter Curriculum we learned that in December the northern part of Earth is titled furthest away the sun, and this means we get the least hours of sunshine – giving us long nights and the shortest day of the year.
 It’s when people living in the northern part of Earth have winter.

 In March, the Earth has moved further around the sun, and now the tilt means that the sun is facing right at the middle of the Earth.
 The rays of the sun are shining on the northern and southern parts of the Earth equally.
 This means we get about the same number of hours of day time and night time.
 We call this time of year spring, and the day of the year when we have the most equal day and night is called the Spring Equinox.
 This year that day is on March 20th.